goldi4ek/Email-Parser-From-Sites/README.md

 ## Add Excel file

-replace it in the root folder and add the name of the file in the main.py
+Replace it in the root folder and add the name of the file in the main.py

+## Add ChromeWebDriver

+Replace it in the root folder and dowbload google chrome version 114

 ## Installation

-Instructions on how to install and setup your project.
+Instructions on how to install and setup project.

 ```bash
 git clone https://github.com/goldi4ek/Email-Parser-From-Sites.git